ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

   - Device Flavor – allow to default
   - SSH Key - key as uploaded earlier
   - Image – allow to default to CentOS
   - Network Interface.
 The network interface must be changed from the default of *public and private* to only specify a Private Network Uplink.
-This ensures that the new server has no direct access to the Internet, and access is controlled by rules on the VRA.
+This ensures that the new server has no direct access to the Internet, and access is controlled by the routing and firewall rules on the VRA.

 ![](images/vsi-private-network-ordering.png)

 2. Click tick box to accept the Third-Party service agreements.
 3. Click **Provision**
 4. Monitor for completion on the **Devices > Device List** page or via email.
-5. Make not of the *Private IP address* of the VSI for a later step.
+5. Make note of the *Private IP address* of the VSI for a later step.
 6. Verify access to the VSI via the IBM Cloud private network using `ping` and `SSH` from your local workstation over the VPN.
    ```
    ping <VSI Private IP Address>